 Once entering the Canvas section, advertisers will be able to make an ad by hitting the “create” button in the top right corner.

-Once inside the Canvas Builder page, the content options for the ad unit will be visible, starting with a selection of color theme and header.
+Once inside the Canvas Builder page, the content options for the ad unit will be visible, starting with a selection of color themes and headers.

 Other options include adding a photo and creating a button that will link users to the company’s mobile-optimized website.